blindbox2/EnecoCodeAssesment/README.md

 # Write up for Eneco BTO Data CODE assessment
 Author: Rick de Harder

+In order to run the python code some packages are required, these can be found in the requirements.txt

 ## Question 1 & 2:
 Code: q1andq2.py